 1. You did not limit your results to full text articles.
 If you don't do this, article abstracts (summaries) will be included in your search results.
 After you do a search in Discovery Search, Ebscohost or Gale you will see an option to limit your results to full text, if you did not do so at the start of your search.

 2. You need to click on the link for the PDF Full Text document.
 It may be on the left side of the page or under the article title in your Search Results list.

 3. You need to link out to another full text database or use Full Text Finder.
-In Discovery Search, Ebscohost, or Gale datasases, click on a link in the left margin or within the article record labeled "Full Text Finder," "Linked Full Text" or "View this record."
-From there, you will go to the library catalog to view print holdings (not available online), another full text database or an online journal site.
+In Discovery Search, Ebscohost, or Gale databases, click on a link in the left margin or within the article record labeled "Full Text Finder," or a similar option provided.
+From there, you will go to the Full Text Finder page, the library catalog to view print holdings (not available online), another full text database or an online journal site.